SHIP HEALTHCARE logo

 Gamba Osaka: Diamond Partner

-Since 2013, we have partnered with Gamba Osaka, a professional soccer team based in Suita City, Osaka Prefecture.
+Since 2013, we have partnered with Gamba Osaka, a professional soccer team based in Suita city, Osaka prefecture.
 By supporting Gamba Osaka, whose core management policy is to contribute to society through soccer by creating dreams and inspiration, we promote sports culture and contribute to regional revitalization.

 GANBA OSAKA